Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 "Here was a chance, he'd tried to kind of ride the Romney horse into that position.
 He tried to be involved in the Jeb Bush campaign, and here was his ticket to the ball here, and I think with Trump he saw a chance to do it," Bergstein says.

-'His story in his way'
+"His story in his way"

-When asked if he thinks Sondland has a strong moral compass, Bergstein says it's a question he's been mulling.
+When asked whether he thinks Sondland has a strong moral compass, Bergstein says it's a question he's been mulling.

 "I've been thinking about that.
 I'm not sure I'm able to kind of answer that.
 He certainly never asked me to go over any lines," Bergstein says.
 "He was someone who wasn't looking to bend the rules necessarily, but was trying to bend the narrative, trying to make sure that he, if he could tell his story in his way, he would win."